 With the aforementioned poor edging, the Mad Monkey is not destined to be a pocket puller's friend; it slightly redeems itself by having a relatively pointy toe that can get farther into pockets.
-Kids that have advanced to the point that they are pulling on pockets should take a serious look at the La Sportiva Maverink.
-No other kid's shoe will come close to it when it comes to performance in pockets.
+Kids that have advanced to the point that they are pulling on pockets should take a serious look at one of the higher-performing options in the test.

-This shoe runs on the large side so most kids would need to go down a size.
+This shoe runs on the large side, so most kids would need to go down a size.
 The comfort shouldn't upset any kids who are just getting into climbing.
 Depending on foot shape and volume, others may offer a better fit; most kids in the early stages will be able to get a good comfortable fit with the wide hook and loop adjustment, dual heel straps, and a synthetic suede that has some stretch to it.
-If a lower volume shoe is wanted for a similar price, take a close look at our Best Buy, the Butora Brava or for a wider fit, the new Black Diamond Kids Momentum - Kids.

-At $40, this shoe was a top candidate for our Best Buy but was slightly "edged" out by the more sensitive and better performing Butora Brava at the great price of $45.
+This shoe was a top candidate for our Best Buy but was slightly "edged" out.
 But don't let that steer you away from the Mad Monkey if the fit and price are right.
-One minor drawback to this shoe is the fact that kids at this level tend to have poor footwork and the rand over the toes can take some real abuse.
+One minor drawback to this shoe is the fact that kids at this level tend to have poor footwork, and the rand over the toes can take some real abuse.
 A thicker toe rand could extend the life of these shoes.

 Passing these shoes down to a younger sibling doesn't always work out in practice, but they tend to hold up long enough for the kid to move up sizes.